awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 **Note**
 Some AWS accounts created before 2012 might have access to Availability Zones in us\-west\-1 or ap\-northeast\-1 that do not support Provisioned IOPS SSD \(`io1`\) volumes\.
 If you are unable to create an `io1` volume \(or launch an instance with an `io1` volume in its block device mapping\) in one of these regions, try a different Availability Zone in the region\.
 You can verify that an Availability Zone supports `io1` volumes by creating a 4 GiB `io1` volume in that zone\.

-1. For **Snapshot**, start typing the ID or description of the snapshot from which you are restoring the volume, and choose it from the list of suggested options\.
+1. For **Snapshot ID**, start typing the ID or description of the snapshot from which you are restoring the volume, and choose it from the list of suggested options\.

    Volumes that are restored from encrypted snapshots can only be attached to instances that support Amazon EBS encryption\.
 For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.

+1. \(Optional\) Selecting **Encrypted** allows you to change the encryption state of your volume\.

+   You apply encryption to EBS volumes by setting the `Encrypted` parameter to `true`\. \(The `Encrypted` parameter is optional if [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/encryption-by-default.html) is enabled\)\.

+   Optionally, you can use `KmsKeyId` to specify a custom key to use to encrypt the volume\. \(The `Encrypted` parameter must also be set to `true`, even if encryption by default is enabled\.\) If `KmsKeyId` is not specified, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
+The following table describes the encryption outcome for each possible combination of settings\.
+**Encryption Outcomes**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html)

+   \* This is the default CMK for the AWS account and region\.
+This may be either the AWS\-managed default or a customer\-managed default that you have specified\.
+For more information, see [Encryption Key Management](EBSEncryption.md#EBSEncryption_key_mgmt)\.

+   \*\* This is a customer\-managed CMK specified for the volume at launch time\.
+This CMK overrides the default CMK that is set for the AWS account and region\.

 1. For **Size \(GiB\)**, type the size of the volume, or verify that the default size of the snapshot is adequate\.
 **Note**